percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 correct endpoint.

-The media distributor **MUST** forward all DTLS messages received from either the endpoint or the key distributor (via the "TunneledDTLS" message) to ensure proper communication between those two entities.
+The media distributor **MUST** forward all DTLS messages received from either the endpoint or the key distributor (via the `TunneledDtls` message) to ensure proper communication between those two entities.

-When the media distributor detects an endpoint has disconnected or when it receives conference control messages indicating the endpoint is to be disconnected, the media distributors **MUST** send an "EndpointDisconnect" message with the association identifier assigned to the endpoint to the key distributor.
+When the media distributor detects an endpoint has disconnected or when it receives conference control messages indicating the endpoint is to be disconnected, the media distributors **MUST** send an `EndpointDisconnect` message with the association identifier assigned to the endpoint to the key distributor.
 The media distributor **SHOULD** take a loss of all RTP and RTCP packets as an indicator that the endpoint has disconnected.
 The particulars of how RTP and RTCP are to be used to